Holiday Home Ownership Guide Cyprus

 Purchase price is only the opening figure.
 Sophisticated buyers look at total ownership cost.

-Legal and structural checks matter more than speed
+Legal and structural checks

 Cyprus is a well-established property market, but buyers should still be methodical.
 Title position, planning permissions, contractual structure, developer track record and delivery standards all matter.
-If you are purchasing off-plan or during construction, execution risk becomes part of the assessment.
+Legal fees typically run 1% to 2% of the purchase price.
+Stamp duty applies at 0.15% on the first €170,000 and 0.20% above.

 Rental potential is about more than peak season